RadoslavGenov/Radoslav-Genov-employees/README.md

 I decided to use React with Typescript for the task, since I am most familiar with React as view library, but I am open to learning anything new :) I initially created the app with CRA, and then ejected it deciding to integrate build tool Vite JS.

 The jist functions and utils to the solution of the task are located in the utils/ folder.
 I will go through them and explain what they each do.
+I have also added a mock/employees.csv file as to what the app would expect for input (the same as in project requirements).

 - `readCsv` - Parses a given csv file which is selected from the browser file picker, I decided to use papaparse a (third party lib) for the task.
 - `parseDate` - Parses the dates from a the already parsed csv file. takes into consideration a value of NULL to express the current date.